RSSNext/follow.is/README.md

 # follow.is

-This repo is Follow official website source code.
+This repo is Folo official website source code.